harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width="600" height='500' alt="image" src="https://github.com/user-attachments/assets/edc88edd-efbd-4be9-8a26-17b54e01bb10">
   </div>
-  <p>The above image is generated by DALL-E which is having difference between two scenes and a very less shift compared to earlier scenes.</p>
+  <p>This image is generated by copilot where the image left and right part of same image but the same scene which have difference. </p>
 </div>

 <b>Prompt 2</b>